 ESG regulations require grant recipients to make matching contributions equivalent to the ESG annual award- or a 100% match.
-Matching funds may include contributions to any of the County's ESG programs, including funds awarded to a subrecipient.
+Matching funds may include contributions to any of the county's ESG programs, including funds awarded to a subrecipient.
 The matching requirements are met per 24 CFR Part 576.201.
-The program year ESG funds allocation for 2023 was \$211,534 and the expenditures were matched by applicant donations, in-kind contributions, other state and local funds, as well as private and foundation donations.
+The program year ESG funds allocation for 2023 was \$211,534.
+Community and Human Services requests at the time of application that expenditures are matched by applicant donations, in-kind contributions, other state and local funds, as well as private and foundation donations.
 ESG sub-recipients can also satisfy the match with volunteer hours.